 (Bavaria) Charlotte Auguste Karoline of Bavaria (1792–1873): Daughter of Maximilian Joseph (from 1806 King Maximilian I Joseph of Bavaria); from 8 April 1808 married to Crown Prince Wilhelm of Württemberg (1781–1864; from 1860–64 King Wilhelm I of Württemberg), for the latter of whom the marriage served merely as a means of avoiding a political marriage of Napoleon’s choosing, which had been the fate of Charlotte’s sister, Princess Augusta of Bavaria, who had had to marry Eugène de Beauharnais.
 He did not travel back to Stuttgart with her in the same carriage, situated her in quarters as far from his own as possible, and spoke to her essentially only at meals; the marriage was never consummated and ended in 1814 after Napoleon’s fall; she remarried in 1816, this time to Franz I of Austria, the final emperor of the Holy Roman Empire and from 1806 emperor of Austria.

-(Beauharnais) Eugène Rose de Beauharnais (1781–1824): French prince, viceroy of the Kingdom of Italy under Napoleon (his stepfather), prince of Venice, hereditary grand-duke of Frankfurt, duke of Leuchtenberg and prince of Eichstätt.
+(Beauharnais) Eugène Rose de Beauharnais (1781–1824): French prince, viceroy of the Kingdom of Italy under Napoleon (his stepfather), Prince of Venice, hereditary Grand Duke of Frankfurt, Duke of Leuchtenberg and Prince of Eichstätt.
 First child and only son of Napoleon’s first wife, Joséphine Tascher de la Pagerie.
 Commanded the Army of Italy.
 Married Princess Augusta of Bavaria on 14 January 1806 in Munich, a wedding whose preliminary events Caroline mentions rather indignantly in her correspondence.
+(Portrait: frontispiece to Violette M. Montagu, Napoleon and His Adopted Son: Eug̀ene de Beauharnais and His Relations with the Emperor [New York 1914].)

 Beauharnais, Stéphanie Louise Adrienne de (28 August 1789–1860): Daughter of Claude de Beauharnais († 1819), chamberlain of the French empress Marie Louise and brother of (empress) Josephine de Beauharnais’s first husband.
 From 8 April 1806 married to Grand Duke Karl Ludwig Friedrich von Baden, former betrothed of Augusta of Bavaria, who had had to marry Eugène de Beauharnais.
 Stéphanie was adopted by Napoleon, thus becoming royalty, though early in life she was raised by an aunt in Montauban, remaining otherwise rather obscure until an uncle took her to Paris to present her to Napoleon’s wife, Josephine, her cousin once removed, who sent her to finishing school.
 Napoleon’s feelings for Stéphanie were thought by some to be not entirely paternal.
 (Portrait: from Friedrich M. Kircheisen, Napoleon I. und das Zeitalter der Befreiungskriege in Bildern [Munich, Leipzig 1914], 153.)